apra93/leabra-tf/README.rst

 - Set up continuous integration (CI) either locally (ex. jenkins) or on the cloud (ex travisci, circleci).
 - Compile notebooks into a 1.0 release report, and write documentation.
-- Vulturize all unused files and directories.
+- Setup vulture and assess how well it can prune repos
+- Prune away by hand anything vulture misses.
-- Ensure that all tests (implementation and analysis) pass with the pruned repo.
+- Make all tests (implementation and analysis) pass with the pruned repo.
+- Make pull-request (PR) and wait three days before merging.
+Don't work on it in between.

 **1.1 Release**

-- Make the repo or final report runnable on other machines (containerize)
+- Revisit containerization of packages and choose one to go forward with and document reasoning.
+- Containerize the package and ensure tests pass on all relevant machines.

 **1.2-1.5 Releases**